patience4711/ESP32-read-APS-inverters/README.md

 Please see the <a href='https://github.com/patience4711/ESP32-read-APS-inverters/wiki'>WIKI</a> for information on building it, the working, etc.

 ## downloads
-july 7 2025: There is a new version [ESP32-ECU_v1_1](https://github.com/patience4711/ESP32-read-APS-inverters/blob/main/ESP32_ECU_v1_1.ino.bin) Please see changelog.
+Aug 7 2025 : There is a new version [esp32-ecu_v1_2](https://github.com/patience4711/ESP32-read-APS-inverters/blob/main/ESP32_ECU_v1_2.bin)
+Please see changelog.

 <br><br>
 The frontpage:<br>